Human Rights in Health and Social Care

 Key Human Rights to Consider During Discharge Planning

 What critical human rights must health and social care professionals consider during discharge planning?
 How can NHS bodies and local authorities exercising health and adult social care functions ensure these rights are respected and upheld?
-Discharge planning is a critical juncture in care, where the transition from hospital to home or another care setting must be managed with utmost attention to the person’s rights and well-being.
+Discharge planning is a critical juncture in care, where the transition from a hospital setting to a home or another care setting must be managed with utmost attention to the person’s rights and well-being.

 Right to Informed Consent